 The divorce is complete when the Court issues a final judgment of dissolution.

-If you wish to discuss the specifics of your case, please call our San Jose office to set up an appointment for a consultation.
-Even if you do not hire me as your attorney, whatever you communicate to me in connection with the legal matter and whatever legal advice I give you is privileged communication and therefore confidential.
+If you wish to discuss the specifics of your case, please call our San Jose divorce attorneys to set up an appointment for a consultation.
+Even if you do not hire a San Jose divorce lawyer from our office, whatever you communicate to us in connection with the legal matter and whatever legal advice our San Jose divorce attorney gives you is privileged communication and therefore confidential.
+For a consultation, contact an experienced San Jose Divorce Lawyer at 408/975-9500.